tblxio/sinfo-rpi-truck/README.md

 ---

 ### Setting up the Camera

 Still not implemented

 ---

 ### Setting up the Proximity Sensors

 Still not implemented

 ---

-## Running the program
+### Running the program

 After all the setting up is done just run [main.py](main.py) like
 ```
 python main.py
 ```

 ---

+### Worth noting

+The sampling rate defined for the components is not precise, there is always an error of around +2% on the actual sampling interval.
+For example, the system is supposed to read and publish the IMU values every 12ms, but the delta between two timestamps is not 12ms, but something around 12.11ms.
+Using higher sampling intervals such as 1 second yields similar results of around 1-2% error.
+This may be an issue related to the way the scheduler of the RPi OS functions.

+Another thing worth noting is that it takes roughly 0.04ms to poll data from the IMU.

+---

 ### Worth checking:

 [Setting up a script to run on Rpi Boot](http://pi.bek.no/autostartProgramOnBoot/)

 ---

 ### Contributing

 Review [the contributing guidelines](CONTRIBUTING.md) before you make your awesome contribution

 ---

 ### License

 This project is licensed under the terms of the MIT license.
-See [LICENSE](LICENSE)
+See [LICENSE](LICENSE)]